 This measure used the same total cost that is used in the Cost per Customer calculation above.
 The Total cost is divided by the kilometers of line that LPDL operates to serve its customers.
-LPDL's 2017 rate is \$26,273 per km of line, a 4.7% decrease over 2016 which is a significant reduction over the past two years and well below normal inflationary values.
-LPDL experienced a low level of growth in its total kilometers of lines due to a low annual customer growth rate.
-Such a low growth rate has reduced LPDL's ability to fund capital renewal and increased operating costs through customer growth.
-As a result, Cost per Km of line will increase with inflationary pressures, however, LPDL continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.
+LPDL's 2018 rate is \$28,665 per km of line, a 9.1% increase over 2017.
+For the same indications as Total Cost per Customer discussion above, km of line did not increase while costs would have been burdened with inflationary pressure and changing staffing.
+The merger savings as well as efficiency changes helped mitigate an upward movement and brought the value close to 2015/2016 levels.
+Cost per Km of line will increase with inflationary pressures, however, LPDL continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.